 - Distinguished Service Award, established in 1971.

-- Vladimir Karapetoff Technical Achievement Award, established in 1992.
+- Vladimir Karapetoff Technical Achievement Award, established in 1992 and retired in 2019.

 THE BRIDGE Magazine